nh-nahid/e-commerce/README.md

 ## Gadget Heaven
 ### This is my vanilla JavaScript project
-I have build this site for my practice purpose
+I have build this site for my practice purpose <br>
 <a href="https://nh-nahid.github.io/e-commerce/">CLick here to view live </a>